Target joins other retailers in offering paid time off for COVID-19 vaccine

-Target will offer its employees free transportation and pay for the time to receive the COVID-19 vaccine.
+Target will offer its employees free transportation and pay for the time to receive the COVID-19 vaccine, and Target-owned grocery delivery service Shipt will also offer stipends to its contract workers.

 "As more vaccines become available, especially for front-line and essential workers, we'll help our team members across the country get the information and access they need," said Target Chief Human Resources Officer Melissa Kremer in a statement.
 "As we have for the past year, we'll continue to invest in our team's pay and benefits so they can take care of themselves, each other and our guests."